St. Therese Chinese Catholic School: History

 Towards the end of the 1950s, the school had more students than the space at the On Leong Merchants' Association building could afford.
 The classrooms had become overcrowded and almost half of the student body had to travel to St. Paul's school at 2124 22nd Place in order to attend classes.
-Reverend Frederick J. Becka, appointed St. Therese Church's pastor in 1956, concentrated on acquiring a singular new building for the school.
+Reverend Frederick J. Backa, appointed St. Therese Church's pastor in 1956, concentrated on acquiring a singular building for the school.
 This was paired with the Our Lady of Angels School fire in December 1958, where St. Therese's On Leong Building classrooms were condemned as unsafe.
 On September 13, 1959, construction for a new school building started at 247 West 23rd Street.
 Acquisition for the new building was achieved through various means.
 A significant donation from Frank C Callahan, students selling raffle tickets door to door in wealthier neighborhoods, and the support of Chinatown merchants all contributed to the new building.
 Additionally fundraisers, dinners, bazaars, and performances were conducted to aid both with funding and relieving debt after the building was constructed.
 The new building, designed by architectural firm Kefir and Cronin, was built on 247 West 23rd Street with three floors and a ground level, with the top third floor being a convent for nuns, the ground level a chapel, and the other two floors being for the school.
 The exterior of the school had gold anodized aluminum Chinese characters, a glass façade with red and green porcelain, and pointed up eaves on the roof that resembled a pagoda.
 The golden Chinese characters read literally as 'Holy Virtue Strength Little Study Building' but as 'St. Therese Grammar School' when translated into English.
 It cost $380,000 to complete the building at the time.
 The school was officially dedicated on April 30, 1961, by Cardinal Albert G. Meyer during a parade to celebrate the event.
 A debt of $188,500 still remained in early 1962 to be paid off after the school was dedicated, with the school operating a bazaar in 1961 to help pay off the amount.